metaphore/spine-scripts/inkscape/README.md

 A Spine JSON file containing the Inkscape paths will be generated.

 > `paths_to_spine` script is out of date (not compatbile with Inkscape `v1.2.2`) and requires maintenance.

-The Spine JSON files can be [imported](http://esotericsoftware.com/spine-import) into Spine.